betheden/hebrew-grammar/content/stem_pilpel.rst

 These paradigms use the root כּוּל, meaning "to sustain" in the Pilpel stem.

-.. csv-table:: Pilpel Suffix Conjugation Paradigm
+.. csv-table:: Pilpel Perfect Paradigm
   :header-rows: 1

   Parsing,Hebrew,Transliteration,Gloss